xseman/dotfiles/README.md

 - `lnav` — Log file viewer based on ncurses-based
 - `minicom` — Friendly serial communication program
 - `mysql-workbench` — MySQL Workbench is a visual database design tool
-- `netcat` — Networking utility for reading from and writing to network connections using TCP or UDP
 - `objdump` — Display information from object files
 - `plantuml` — Intuitive language for defining diagrams
 - `postman` — API Client platform for GraphQL and REST